Helping to prevent plastic pollution in our capital

 What are we doing in Refill London?

-In partnership with the Mayor of London, we have developed a unique Refill Scheme, to acknowledge the sheer scale of the issue.
-Working together, Refill London hopes to turn the tide on single-use plastic and set an example for other capital cities around the world.
+We’ve developed a unique Refill Scheme, to acknowledge the sheer scale of the issue in London.
+Refill London hopes to turn the tide on single-use plastic and set an example for other capital cities around the world.

 Supported by The Mayor of London

 The Mayor of London, Sadiq Khan has said: “A free tap water scheme is long overdue in London and I welcome all of the retailers and business who have shown their strong commitment to reducing unnecessary plastic waste by joining the scheme.”
-Hundreds of shops and businesses including Costa Coffee and Leon have signed up to the scheme, with the National Theatre and Tate Modern joining the initiative too.
+Hundreds of shops and businesses including Costa Coffee, Pret A Manger, Leon and Planet Organic have signed up to the scheme, with the National Theatre and Tate Modern joining the initiative too.

 Find out more

-If you have any questions about Refill London and what’s going on in that area please get in touch with Nadine, our Regional Coordinator.
+If you want to start your own Refill scheme in your borough or have any questions about Refill London and what’s going on in your area please get in touch with Natalie, our London Coordinator.